mcihanozer/SparseGraph/README.md

 # SparseGraph

-Sparse graph implementation for Unity with C#.
+Sparse graph and graph search algorithms implementation for Unity with C#.
 It includes graph and directed graph impelementations with adjacency list representation.

 Since I am using it in Unity, there are some Unity dependencies, but not more then Debug.Log() and Vector2.